Jongy/gcc_assert_introspect/README.rst

 TODOs
 -----

-* Point at the specific subexpression that failed.
 * Relate subexpression strings to values.
 We already relate variables and results of function calls, others might be useful as well (for example, results of arithmetics?)
 * Get rid of redundant parenthesis.